piyushag-0611/https-piyushag-0611.github.io/datascience.md

 I have taken up a SLP Project for this semester under **Prof. Niranjan Balachandran** who has motivated me to read this book(name in the subtitle :p).
 So I want to upload regularly on this page whatever experiments I carry out on this and have a good learning experience.

+## Law of Large Numbers
 The first thing was the Law of Large Numbers, the proof is easy but what I think can make a general audience interested are illustrations.
+Consider the case of **heights** of people around the world.
+If the heights did follow a distribution, then the mean value of the heights of people all around the world would be very close to say the mean of heights of **10000 people**, you were able to collect.

+So How does the **Law of Large Numbers** help, it clearly helps you in getting good estimate of things in which you may have a commercial interest.
+Say for example Vehicles generally will have the internal dimensions same for the driver's seat and still it works for most people, male or female, short or tall.
+Consider the case of trousers, there are generally standard sizes, but it works well for most of us.
+How do we get the idea of what a good measurement is that will work for most people?

-So I wrote down two python codes illustrating the Law of Large Numbers.
+So I wrote down a python codes illustrating the Law of Large Numbers.
+Its a simple Head or Tail situation, and as we increase the number of tosses our calculated or experimental mean does go pretty close to 0.5.

 ~~~
 #Demonstrating Law of Large Numbers